 Dr. Miller’s medical microneedling is performed in one of the Boston Center for Facial Rejuvenation’s comfortable, private treatment rooms and takes less than an hour.
 To ensure patient comfort, an analgesic cream, with or without local anesthesia, will be used prior to treatment.
 Next, the sterile needler with its tiny needles will be passed over the targeted area.
 The treatment will create shallow microinjuries, at a predetermined depth, in the surface of the skin.
 A dermal roller may also be used when deeper treatments are performed to achieve more dramatic results.
 However, the recovery period will be longer in this situation.

 Medical Microneedling Recovery

 There is no downtime required following a light PCIT session.
 However, it is common for the skin to look pink for the first 24 hours.
 Percutaneous Collagen Induction Therapy may be superficial and gentle or deeper and more injurious depending on the condition of the skin being treated.
-Ointments and cleansing may be required up to five days with redness of the area up to a month Side effects of PCIT are rare, but in a few cases, pinpoint bleeding and pigmentation changes can occur.
+Ointments and cleansing may be required up to five days with redness of the area occurring up to a month Side effects of PCIT are rare, but in a few cases, pigmentation changes can occur.

 Dr. Miller will explain the proper skin care routine to be used during the PCIT recovery.
 A mineral foundation may be suggested during the initial healing period, so as to keep the skin free of bacteria.
 By the fourth day after a microneedling treatment, patients can resume use of their normal makeup products.